-From September 13-19, it is National Arts in Education Week, according to a law passed in 2010.
+According to a law passed in 2010, there is now a National Arts in Education Week in September.
 That’s significant, because it marks a time when the federal government decided to recognize that arts are important to education — which is not always a given, especially when budgets are tight.
 That’s the case this year, but thanks to the many, many online arts classes available these days, it doesn’t have to mean we’ll deprive our children of a creative education.

 We honestly don’t know what our kids’ music and art classes (let alone fancier subjects like theater and dance) are going to look like in public schools this year, especially given the mess of in-person and distance learning.
 Some specialty teachers are having to teach regular academics in order to keep their jobs.
 Some are doing their best to turn their traditional curricula into online art classes.
 Some are teaching it in the classroom but with limited art supplies and contact with the students’ work, in order to maintain social-distancing.
 Whatever the situation, we really hope they figure out how to keep arts in the schools one way or another, because it is so necessary to making us human.
 People, and children especially, connect to each other and connect to their feelings through the art.
 And we hate to use this phrase, but now more than ever, we could really use those connections.

 The kids art classes we have found online won’t take the place of a live studio, but they do temporarily fill that gap in our children’s lives.
 We’re not just talking about visual art, but also dance, theater, and music — which present more of a challenge in video instruction but has not yet proved impossible.
 So there are some awkward pauses thanks to Zoom.
 So the notes get a little warped and the color a little faded or exaggerated.
 If the Ancient Greek actors could manage without electricity on their stages, we can manage with an excess amount of it.